Azure-Samples/streaming-at-scale/eventhubs-databricks-azuresql/README.md

 The above settings has been chosen to sustain a 1,000 msg/s stream.
 The script also contains settings for 5,000 msg/s and 10,000 msg/s.

-## Monitor performances
+## Monitor performance

-Performance will be monitored and displayed on the console for 30 minutes also.
+Performance will be monitored and displayed on the console for 30 minutes.
 More specifically Inputs and Outputs performance of Event Hub will be monitored.
-If everything is working corretly, the number of reported `IncomingMessages` and `OutgoingMessages` should be roughly the same.
+If everything is working correctly, the number of reported `IncomingMessages` and `OutgoingMessages` should be roughly the same.
 (Give couple of minutes for ramp-up)

 ![Console Performance Report](../_doc/_images/console-performance-monitor.png)